codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

 The Codefresh UI provides an intuitive web interface to create, run, and manage CI pipelines and Argo CD applications.

 The global (Home) dashboard consolidates unified, enterprise-wide insights into CI pipelines and Argo CD applications.
-For in-depth analysis, the UI has several additional dashboards, each dedicated to distinct aspects of Codefresh pipeline, and Argo CD application functionality and performance.
+For in-depth analysis, the UI has several additional dashboards, each dedicated to distinct aspects of pipeline and Argo CD application functionality and performance.
 For pipelines, you have Kubernetes and Helm dashboards to monitor releases and deployments.
 For GitOps, you have our unique Products and Environments dashboards to track and manage Argo CD application deployments.

 ##### Codefresh CLI
-There are two flavors of the Codefresh CLI:
+The CLI for the Pipelines module interacts with Codefresh to:
-* Pipelines CLI
+* Perform any UI operation
-  This CLI is dedicated to managing Codefresh pipelines, providing commands to create, run, and manage them.
+* Create complex automation from your local machine
-* GitOps CLI
+* Create and run pipelines for complex use cases using the CLI within pipeline steps

-  The CLI for GitOps and Argo CD applications is primarily used to install the latest versions of GitOps Runtimes.
+For installation instructions and CLI command descriptions, see the [CLI documentation](https://codefresh-io.github.io/cli/getting-started/){:target="\_blank"}.

 ## Codefresh on-premises platform architecture

-The diagram shows a high-level view of the Codefresh on-premises architecure, and its core components.
+The diagram shows a high-level view of the Codefresh on-premises deployment, and its core components.

 {% include
 image.html